This article is written for Google Workspace for Education Administrators.

 6. Click Save.

-You may also be interested in our Safe Doc product which help schools manage inappropriate features on Google Workspace for Education.
+You may also be interested in our xFanatical Safe Doc product which help schools manage inappropriate features on Google Workspace for Education.
+Install xFanatical Safe Doc today and get a 30 days trial.